It’s hard to believe we’ve been living in our off-grid cabin for a year now!

 I love this closet!
 Joe was working for someone last summer who offered him scrap wood for burning.
 Some of the scrap was old wooden siding.
 Joe used the siding to construct C’s closet.
 We added an organizer on the inside and will likely do a curtain across the front.

 See that little white light on the dresser?
 This is our favorite solar light!
 It puts out a very nice, bright light and lasts for several hours.
 It’s the perfect desk lamp size and even has a USB port if you need to charge it in low solar conditions.
-This is my affiliate link to the light on Amazon.
+Buy the light on Amazon.

 This is another in-progress project.
 The loft (office, school room, guest room) is getting a bookshelf wall.
 It will be stained and this side (which faces the main living space) will be sheet rocked, textured and painted to match the living space walls.